-Once we have discovered Australian Lamb Leg Roast while shopping at Costco it’s been a game-changer for my family!
+Once we discovered Lamb Leg Roast while shopping at Costco, it’s been a game-changer for my family!
 Costco’s prices on Lamb are hard to beat.
 You will want to make this recipe again and again.

 I would have added mushrooms and onions, but my son would complain.
 I did add on the side along with Instant Pot buckwheat that goes so well with lamb!
 Try it!